 The DYTTI is made up of a 12-week program held on the weekends with one day a week available for make-up classes.
-In addition, we also offer a 6 week intensive training held on Monday, Wednesday, Friday evenings, Saturday, and Sunday.

 Our goal is to allow as much flexibility as possible in order to participate in the program with ease and comfort.
 Our studios are large and beautiful with full locker rooms and showers, juice bars, plenty of free parking, and a blissful environment to ensure a productive and comfortable learning experience.

 DYTTI will take you to a new level in your yoga/fitness career and show you the way to become the best you can be as a teacher and/or practitioner.
 The training will explore: